 Both studies will assist the RSPCA in developing practical, evidence-based housing guidance for pet rabbits.
-The Society hopes to make these guidelines available to the public.
+The Society hopes to make these guidelines available to the public by the end of 2018.
 Buying suitable housing that meets a rabbit's welfare needs is difficult at present and the RSPCA hopes to be in a position to offer expert advice to manufacturers and retailers in the future, once the guidelines have been developed.